developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/6-3/index.md

 Profile0 can be disabled to allow DataWedge to send output data only to those applications that are associated in user-defined Profiles.
 For example, create a Profile associating a specific application, disable Profile0 and then scan.
 DataWedge only sends data to the application specified in the user-created Profile.
 This places an additional layer of security on DataWedge, permitting data to be sent only to specified applications.

 ###USAGE SCENARIO
-If a launcher application has a list of apps that a user can launch and none has been associated with a DataWedge Profile, the `setDefaultProfile` method can be used to associate a Profile to any app selected by the user (otherwise Profile0 will be used).
+If a launcher application has a list of apps that a user can launch and none has been associated with a DataWedge Profile, the `setDefaultProfile` method can be used to associate a Profile to any app selected by the user (otherwise Profile0 are used).
 When the user-selected app is launched, DataWedge auto-Profile switching will switch to the newly specified Profile.

-If the launched app already had an associated DataWedge Profile, the `setDefaultProfile` method call will be ignored and its previously specified Profile will be loaded.
-When control is returned to the launcher application, `resetDefaultProfile` can be used to reset the default Profile.
+If the launched app already has an associated DataWedge Profile, the `setDefaultProfile` method call is ignored and its previously specified Profile is loaded.
+When control is returned to the Launcher application, `resetDefaultProfile` can be used to reset the default Profile.

 ###FUNCTION PROTOTYPE